mgarbs/hedera-docs/resources/tutorials/hedera-consensus-service/getting-started-with-the-hedera-consensus-service-fabric-plugin/README.md

 $ cd fabric
 ```

-* Confirm you are on the master branch
+* Confirm you are on the main branch

 ```
 $ git branch